CppMicroServices/CppMicroServices/core/doc/doxygen/examples/MicroServices_Example4.md

 in the dictionary.

-Since this client monitors the dynamic availability of the dictionary service, it is robust in the face of sudden departures of the the dictionary service.
+Since this client monitors the dynamic availability of the dictionary service, it is robust in the face of sudden departures of the dictionary service.
 Further, when a dictionary service arrives, it automatically gets the service if it needs it and continues to function.
 These capabilities are a little difficult to demonstrate since we are using a simple single-threaded approach, but in a